CollaboratorimInstitute/Workshop.Cafe/README.md

 Then connect to the device via mirco-usb.
 Then place the device WIFI setup mode by holding down the mode button until it starts flashing blue.
 Then release the button and press it a second time until the slow pulse changes to a quick pulse.
 Typically about 20 seconds.
 Next open a console on you computer (On Macintosh its called Terminal) and install the following command.

 Next run the following command and copy the 13 digit serial number.
-'particle identify'
+`particle identify`

-Now we can connect to the wifi by running. particle serial wifi'
+Now we can connect to the wifi by running.
+`particle serial wifi`

-Then we need to add the device to out account. particle add device 0000000000000'
+Then we need to add the device to out account.
+`particle add device 0000000000000`

 Done!
+Now login to [console.particle.com](http://console.particle.com) and add the device to your product.